 So the Lions were 6th in total yards but 13th in scoring.
-This disparity is likely a result of turnovers, penalties, and a running game that was effective but not capable of getting tough yards when needed.
+This disparity is likely a result of turnovers, penalties, and a running game that was effective but not capable of getting tough yards or closing out games when needed.
 How an analysis of these figures translates to a need to draft another passing target is unclear.
 If anything, it shows a need for improvement in Stafford’s decision making.
 But equally troubling, is this belief that the Lions don’t have enough weapons on offense.
 The last time I watched a football game, I’m pretty sure I only saw one football on the field at one time.
 If that’s the case, then will Ebron be merely taking away targets from someone else – especially with Golden Tate and his $13 million in guaranteed money in the fold – or is he really going to improve on a passing offense that is already 3rd in the league?
 It sounds more like a shuffling of chairs on the proverbial deck.

-I told a friend of mine on Sunday that his draft was “Millenesque” in nature.
+I told a friend of mine on Sunday that this draft was “Millenesque” in nature.
 Of course this was a reference to former Lions’ GM/President Matt Millen who somehow took a perennially mediocre franchise and made it worse.
 At the heart of Millen’s ineptitude was a belief that he was somehow the smartest guy in the room.
 While Millen was a member of MENSA, he really didn’t know squat about drafting.
 Mayhew’s performance this past weekend seemed to reflect the same belief.
 While Mayhew was salivating at the prospect of drafting his 4th offensive player in 6 drafts in the 1st round, the rest of the league was taking note of the Seahawks dominant performance in the Super Bowl against the league’s best offense – the Denver Broncos.
 Indeed, 9 of the 11 playoff teams from last year (Seattle traded out) drafted defensive players.
 What’s more, every other NFC North team drafted defensive players while Mayhew was busy chasing bright, shiny objects in the dark.
 But wait, you’re arguing that since everyone else is doing it, that must make it right?
 Well, yeah, in a way.
 But this isn’t just some misguided belief, it’s backed by data.

 GOOD TEAMS FIND VALUE IN SKILL POSITION PLAYERS